layer8braincourt/HarveyBallSVG/README.md

      - `<svg class="harvey-ball size2em"><g><use href="#harvey-circle" class="harvey grey" /><use href="#clockwise-1of4" class="harvey-fill green" /></g></svg>`
      ... for a ball with grey background and double line height filled green for one quadrant

+## Add the Harvey Ball Macro to Atlassian Confluence

+With Confluence Admin rights ...
+* add the contents of the HarveyBalls.css file to the global stylesheet in the admin UI
+* add a new user macro and insert the content of the HarveyBalls.vtl file in the code section
+  * visible to all users in the macro browser
+  * category: Confluence content
+  * no macro body